 You can also seek counsel with a minister or trusted friend who will hold you accountable.
 Therapists and support groups can also be an encouraging resource.

-It’s important to keep in mind that you shouldn’t put yourself in situations where you are likely to face additional temptation.
+Don’t put yourself in situations where you are likely to face additional temptation.
 If your group of friends is likely to be engaged in this behavior, you need to be willing to remove yourself from this situation so that you won’t feel additional peer pressure to sin.

-For additional guidance on how to overcome addiction, here are a few articles that can help:
+Here are a few articles that can help:

 - “Confronting Addiction.”